The Entertainment Industries, whether involving music,

 Issues will arise that will challenge even the most experienced attorney.
 For example: should a client have independent counsel review a retainer that has the attorney participating in equity or a percentage of revenue?
 When an attorney is acting as an agent, can or should the attorney speak exclusively to artist management or an agent during the negotiation of a transaction?
 Can an attorney represent a “band” or artist as a group, or does one represent the individuals (or both)?
 How does an attorney represent clients that are located in several international jurisdictions?
 What about non-traditional attorney roles of finding funding for projects or finding creative partners or co-writers for clients?
 How does or can an attorney work with entities or individuals that may have left a project?
 How does or can an attorney work with former clients that have left the firm, then return for counsel or advice on a new or prior matter?
 Mr. Bienstock provides a concise review of

 Ronald S. “Ron” Bienstock, attorney and musician, joined Scarinci Hollenbeck after running his successful boutique entertainment and intellectual property law firm, Bienstock & Michael, LLC for 30 years.
-A full-service corporate, entertainment, and intellectual property practitioner, he represents businesses as well as music manufacturers and musicians.
-He has handled numerous corporate transactions involving drafting, structuring, and negotiating contracts and licenses for a variety of high-profile clients.
+A corporate, entertainment, and intellectual property practitioner, he represents businesses as well as music manufacturers and songwriters, producers and musicians.
 As one of the most influential lawyers in the music business, Ron has a lifetime of accomplishments in the legal entertainment industry, on the stage, and in the studio.
 Among his many landmark wins was a victory against Fender Musical Instruments Corporation.
 Representing 17 guitar manufacturers in the trademark opposition proceeding against Fender, Ron successfully argued that Fender should not be allowed trademark registrations to three guitar and bass body shapes.

 Great speaker!
 Extremely good pacing and clarity of speech.